aptos-labs/aptos-core/developer-docs-site/docs/nodes/node-connections.md

 - `full_node_network[0].max_inbound_connections = 0`
 - `full_node_network[0].mutual_authentication = true`

-This will not allow unauthenticated connections.
+This will not allow unauthenticated connections to the node.